Data Protection in Gabon

 - automatic processing of biometric data required for controlling the identity of individuals.

-The APDPVP shall take a decision within two months from receiving the request for authorisation.
+Article 85 of the aforementioned law states that the APDPVP shall take a decision within two months from receiving the request for authorisation.
 This time limit may be renewed once by a decision from the President of the APDPVP.
 Where theAPDPVP has not taken a decision within these time limits, the application for authorisation shall be deemed to be rejected.

 Specific activities for data processing are subject to ministerial approval.
 These include data processing carried out on behalf of the State and aimed at State security, defence or public safety, or which is carried out for the purpose of preventing, investigating, detecting, pursuing, or executing criminal infractions is approved by the competent Government ministry(ies), subject to a prior opinion by the APDPVP.
 Other matters are also approved by legislative measures, such as publicly relevant processing aimed at public census.